Florida Approved

 Signed Parental Consent Form

-You must present a signed/notarized Parental Consent Form to the DHSMV agent when picking up your learner's permit.
+You must present a signed/notarized Parental Consent Form to the agent when picking up your learner's permit.

 Apply For Your Learner's License